jimfinnis/ChatCitizen/README.md

 *	**ccz setbot [name]** will set the currently selected NPC to use the named bot.

 ## Adding bots
 I'll have to assume you know some AIML, perhaps by playing with [pandorabots.com](http://pandorabots.com).
 You should end up with a set of AIML files.
-Note that the PandoraBots substitutions, maps and sets are supported, but you can edit **substitutions.xml** if required or use parts of the default bot.

-Create a new directory inside **plugins/ChatCitizen** and put your AIML files in there, along with
-* a **splitters.xml** file describing punctuation,
-* a **substitutions.xml** for common substitutions,
-* a **context.xml** file for some common properties (be aware that some may be changed by the plugin - "name" will be set to the NPC name, for example),
-* a **list.txt** file (NOT XML) which lists all the AIML files in the order in which they should be loaded and parsed,
-* a **config.xml** file which lists all the above.
+You should start by copying one of the smaller bots (perhaps Jokebot) and then copy your files over its AIML files.

 Feel free to just copy and modify all the files from **default**, of course.
 * Add the new directory to **config.yml** in the plugin directory.
 This tells the server which bot name is associated with which data directory.